Brittany Cartwright Shows Off Weight Loss In A Crop-Top At Randall Emmett’s Birthday Dinner

 Cartwright and Taylor have been working out for the past several months in hopes of getting into great shape for their wedding and judging by recent photos, their efforts have truly paid off.

-While it is not yet know what exact date Cartwright and Taylor will wed, they have confirmed the wedding will be taking place near her home in Kentucky in the coming months and will likely air on a future season of Vanderpump Rules.
+While it is not yet known what exact date Cartwright and Taylor will wed, they have confirmed the wedding will be taking place near her home in Kentucky in the coming months and will likely air on a future season of Vanderpump Rules.

 As for the seventh season of Vanderpump Rules, fans will watch as the couple continues to plan their wedding and celebrates their engagement with an over-the-top engagement party.